wmhilton-stoplight/platform-docs/2.-workspaces/b.adding-projects.md

 To add projects from Git:

-1. Log in to your workspace, and then select the **Add** icon (+) at the top of the left pane.
-2. Select an option under **Git Project**.
+1. From the **Add a Project** page, select an option under **Git Project**.
-3. Select  **Connect**.
+2. Select  **Connect**.
 Follow the instructions on the popup screen to authorize.
-4. Upon successful authentication, choose your organization, and then select the repositories you want to import.
+3. Upon successful authentication, choose your organization, and then select the repositories you want to import.
-5. The **Install Webhooks** option is selected by default.
+4. The **Install Webhooks** option is selected by default.
 This enables automatic publishing from your project when changes are pushed to the repository.
 Clear this option to disable automatic publishing.
 See [Publishing Git Projects](../7.-projects/publishing-git-projects.md) for details.
 5. Next, select **Add Git Project**.

-Once the project is created and the anaylzer has completed, it will contain Markdown articles and API descriptions that are stored in the Git repository.
+Once the project is created and the analyzer has completed, it will contain Markdown articles and API descriptions that are stored in the Git repository.
 Use Stoplight Studio to modify these files.

 ### Custom Git Configurations